 With the introduction of a brand new school year, the task of getting your child interested in studying is about to begin again.
 One subject, in particular, that does not appeal to most children is Mathematics.
 However, when taught correctly and in an interesting way, Math can be a great subject to learn.
-So here are some simple ways to make learning Math fun:-

 1. Ice cream stick shapes

-What better way to make learning geometry fun, than a hands-on approach?
+What better way to make learning geometry fun than a hands-on approach?
 Give your child ice cream sticks and let them re-create figures by looking at different diagrams.
 This experience will not only help children familiarise themselves with different shapes but also teach them the number of sides to each shape.
-You even can paint or colour the sticks to increase their aesthetic value and create an experience that is even more fun.
+You can even paint or colour the sticks to increase their aesthetic value and create an experience that is even more fun.

 2. Deck of cards